 Where to Find the Very Best Madeleines in Paris

-The beautifully ornate pâtisserie lined up in Paris’ pastry shops will definitely catch your eye.
-But it’s none other than the humble madeleine which has become one of France’s favorite sweet treats.
-The simple and unadorned cake is a mix of just flour, sugar, eggs, and butter, brought to life with a squeeze of lemon and instantly recognizable thanks to its pretty shell shape.
+The beautifully ornate pâtisserie lined up in Paris’ pastry shops will definitely catch your eye, but the humble madeleine has become one of France’s favorite sweet treats.
+It’s a simple, unadorned cake that’s brought to life with a hint of lemon, and is instantly recognizable thanks to its pretty shell shape.
+Here’s where to find the best madeleines in Paris while you’re visiting the City of Light.

 Who came up with the recipe is less clear, but the most popular story dates back to the 1700s, when a woman named Madeleine stood in as the last-minute pastry chef for a dinner held by the Duke of Lorraine.
 Under pressure to think of something to bake, Madeleine decided on her grandmother’s cake recipe.
 It was such a hit that the duke then named the cakes after her.